mastizada/ircgram-rs/README.md

 There are lots of apps around doing same with better security, more functionality and etc.
 The only reason is to learn rust by doing something and for personal use.
-Fill free to contribute
+Feel free to contribute

 # License

-Copyright 2017 Emin Mastizada <emin@linux.com>
+Copyright 2017 Emin Mastizada

 This software is licensed under the [MPL version 2.0][MPL].
 For more information, read the file ``LICENSE``.